wslim/phpgui-imagedown/README.md

 # wxphp-imagedown

 ### 1. 简介 Intro
-ImageDown is a php-gui application, use wxPHP/wxWidgets.
+ImageDown is a php-gui application for down images easily, using wxPHP/wxWidgets.

 ### 2. 安装 Install